MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-troubleshooting.md

 1. Close the debugger.
 2. Delete the existing IDX file, it will have the same name as the .RUN trace file and be located in the same directory that the .RUN file is.
-3. Open the trace .RUN file in WinDbg Preview.
+3. Open the trace .RUN file in WinDbg.
 This will run the `!index` command to re-create the index.
 4. Use the `!index -status` command to confirm that the trace index is functional.

 Ensure that there's enough space for the index file in the same location where the trace file resides.